Royal Ordnance Factory: Management of the ROFs

+Workforce

+In 1942, Sir Andrew Duncan reported to the House of Commons that 300,000 people were employed in the 42 Royal Ordnance factories (24 engineering, 8 explosives, and 10 filling factories), of whom 60% were women.
+Many were girls with secondary school education.
+MPs voiced concerns about large numbers of workers occupying factories and workers' hostels designed with a lower capacity, and also stated the need to retain open spaces in the hostels in case workers' homes were destroyed in a blitz.

 Post-war history

 Closures of temporary ROFs

 A number of the ROFs were designated temporary, for use during the war's duration only.
 They closed shortly after the end of the Second World War.
 Other ROFs were designated permanent and they remained open into more recent times.
 In 1957, a Defence white paper led to a reorganisation of the aircraft industry, a restructuring of the British Army and a concentration on missile systems.
-A number of the permanent ROFs closed in the late 1950s, after the end of the Korean War, and others closed in the 1970s.
-The largest of these, based at the Royal Arsenal in Woolwich, formally closed on 31 March 1967.
+A number of the permanent ROFs closed in the late 1950s, after the end of the Korean War.
+Others closed in the 1970s.
+The largest of these, based at the Royal Arsenal in Woolwich, closed in March 1967.

 The temporary ROFs, or ROFs which closed in the 1950s and 1970s, tended to be taken over by other government departments.
-Some closed ROFs and Admiralty explosive sites, such as the Royal Navy Propellant Factory, Caerwent, were retained by the Ministry of Defence as ammunition storage areas; others became government industrial estates or trading estates; others were used as brownfield sites to build prisons or open prisons.
+Some closed ROFs and Admiralty explosive sites, such as the Royal Navy Propellant Factory, Caerwent, were retained by the Ministry of Defence as ammunition storage areas.
+Others became government industrial estates or trading estates.
+Others were used as brownfield sites to build prisons or open prisons.

 Part of ROF Thorp Arch became the Boston Spa depository of the British Library.
 Three of the seven hostels that served ROF Swynnerton became a training school for General Post Office (GPO) Telephones, which later became British Telecom, and is now the Yarnfield Park Training and Conference Centre and run by Accenture.
 ROF Elstow was taken over by the CEGB and became a storage depot.
-The site has been cleared; and, as of 2008, is in the process of becoming the new town of Wixams.
+The site has been cleared, and became the new town of Wixams.